 Have you attended a play party before?
-These sex-positive events are a fun way to meet new people and even engage in new sexual adventures with like-minded people.
+These sex-positive events are a fun way to meet new people and engage in sexual adventures.

 Finding Discreet Play Parties

 Play parties aren’t all that hard to find these days.
-Sex clubs openly advertise online and post event calendars to their social media.
+Sex clubs openly advertise online and post event calendars on their social media.

 However, these play parties are typically open for anyone to attend, which can be off-putting for many.
 For parties that are a little more discerning, you’re going to have to get creative.

-If you prefer to keep your sleuthing online, try joining sex-positive communities on message board sites or even kink-centered social media platforms.
-(You don’t have to be kinky to go to a play party, but the kink community tends to know where they’re at and who is organizing them.)
+If you prefer to keep your sleuthing online, try joining sex-positive communities on message board sites like Reddit and Discord, or even kink-centered social media platforms like Fetlife.

 Another approach is to take things offline: search your area for sex toy shops and other sex-positive businesses, then visit the location.
 Ask the people who work there if they know about any events or play parties coming up.